bhattlab/phanta/db_building_scripts/Building_HumGut_MGVAll_DB.md

 - All complete fungal genomes/proteins from RefSeq (downloaded using Kraken2's download-library functionality; see below)
 ### Other
 - UniVec_Core: a subset of an NCBI-supplied database of common 'contaminant' sequences in sequencing projects (downloaded using Kraken2's download-library functionality - see below)

+### Note that, as required for all Kraken2/Bracken databases, the database contains
+### taxonomy information for all the genomes and sequences listed above.